uoowuo/plantrunes/README.md

 ---

-This gives over 2000 compound symbols describing various possible observations in a given jar on a given day.
+This gives over 2000 compound symbols describing various possible observations for a given jar on a given day.